Working with Bands & Sponsors

 - You must let the bands know how long of a set they can play.
 I recommend offering them a 30 minute set.
 That is a common amount of time most local bands get to play a show and it's not too long to hold up the show or to make people leave who really don't like the band.
 You must have someone go up to the band leader (usually the singer), after about 26-27 minutes into their set as soon as they finish a song and let them know they can play one more song (you might be able to visually communicate this without actually going on stage by holding up one finger and mouthing the words "One more" to a band member, just be sure they see and acknowledge you).

-- Be sure to let the bands know exactly what time their set starts, and advertise this on the facebook event page so fans know when the band they want to see starts (Nick, you might want to include in this packet a recommendation to make an FB event page).
+- Be sure to let the bands know exactly what time their set starts, and advertise this on the facebook event page so fans know when the band they want to see starts.
 You will have to calculate this by first figuring out what time the show is advertised to start.
 Then schedule the first band to start 30 minutes after that time, and each subsequent band to start one hour after that (gives each band a 30 minute set + 30 minute set up time for next band).
 I recommend scheduling the first band to start 30 minutes after the advertised event start time because usually people don't show up right at the start time and bands won't play if there isn't anyone there.
 Additionally you'll want to make a short introduction before the show and possibly make announcements, explain what events you've got going on, thank the venue, bands, people who came, the sponsor, etc...
 Be sure to let the bands know they have about 20 minutes to set up, and about 10 minutes to get their gear off stage when they finish (equals 30 minutes total between sets).
 You really need someone "encouraging" the bands to breakdown and set up promptly so you can stay on schedule (the person who booked the bands and knows the musician's names is probably best for this)